-As per the adopted mandate from SAPA Exco the following transformation policy will be implemented in 2017.
+As per the adopted mandate from SAPA ExCo the following transformation policy has been implemented.

 Fast track a development player into the national team.
 To this end, SAPA would invite members to submit applications of prospective development players with sufficient polo talent to take part in a transformation program.
 SAPA would select a group of players based on their present education levels and polo skills to participate in tournaments under the mentorship of their employers and/or SAPA coaches.
 They would, together with their employers, be required to enter into a contract to participate in a number of selected high goal tournaments to gain experience at higher levels.
 Selected applicants would also be expected to participate in curtain raiser matches until such time as they are capable of higher honors.